ajsteinmetz/ajsteinmetz.github.io/cv.md

 - **ACT**: Arizona College of Technology, Hebei University of Technology
 - **PCC**: Pima Community College
 - **IN**: Integrated Lecture and Laboratory

+## Academic Service
+- Member, Department of Physics, University of Arizona, Faculty Search Committee, 2025
+- Member, Department of Physics, University of Arizona, Faculty Search Committee, 2024
+- Reviewer for _Physical Review D_, _Modern Physics Letters A_, _MDPI Universe_, and _ICPMS 2025_.

 ## Public Outreach and Press